 A separate Dictaphone taping system was installed in the Oval Office and possibly in the President’s bedroom around September, 1962, to record telephone conversations.
 Since the reel-to-reel tapes could record for a maximum of about two hours, Bouck subsequently installed a second back up tape machine which was automatically activated if the first machine ran out of tape.
 The agents put the tapes in a plain sealed envelope and turned them over to Lincoln for storage in a locked cabinet near her White House desk.

-On November 22, 1963, after receiving confirmation of the President’s death in Texas, Robert Kennedy instructed Bouck to disconnect the taping system.
+On November 22, 1963, after receiving confirmation of the President’s death in Texas, Bouck disconnected the taping system.
 The records of the Kennedy administration, including 248 hours of meeting tapes and 12 hours of telephone dictabelts, were moved to the National Archives in Washington and later transferred to the Federal Records Center in Waltham, Massachusetts.
 Finally, in 1976, the tapes were legally deeded to the Kennedy Library and the National Archives.
 Many of the tapes, most significantly more than 20 hours of recordings from the ExComm (the Executive Committee of the National Security Council)meetings during the 1962 Cuban missile crisis, were gradually declassified over the next two decades.